 These campaigns are driven by user preferences and past interactions, where messages are triggered when there is an opportunity to send a relevant offer.

-The promotion aligns with what users are interested in, making communication more useful and increasing the likelihood of conversion.
+The promotion aligns with users’ interests, making communication more useful and increasing the likelihood of conversion.

 Re-Engagement Campaigns